In this simple 9 step guide, I’m going to show you how to transfer your blog or website from Wix to WordPress.

 2. Go to Settings > Permalinks and choose the Post name option.

-Note: If you’re seeing a lot of alerts or notifications, don’t worry.
-These are plugins that you can safely deactivate and delete in the Plugins section.
+Note: If you see a lot of alerts or notifications, don’t worry.
+These are plugins you can safely deactivate and delete in the Plugins section.

 3. Choose a theme for your website